websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 ## Create and Deploy a Build

-Next, you must create and deploy a build with these changes to apply them to your DXP Cloud environments.
+Next, create and deploy a build with these changes to apply them to your DXP Cloud environments.

 ### Create a Jenkins Build with the Change